charlesxsh/wallee/README.md

 [Error]: https://docs.rs/wallee/0.1/wallee/struct.Error.html

 This crate is a fork of [`anyhow`] with support for caller location tracking.
 This is useful when debug information is not included in the build.
-THe caller location attached to [`wallee::Error`] includes the file, line and column where the error originated.
+The caller location attached to [`wallee::Error`] includes the file, line and column where the error originated.

 ```toml